Android Wear is used for micro-interactions, and so adhering to consistent design patterns that users are already accustomed to is paramount.

 It is possible for apps to take action in response to Android voice commands that invoke intents.
 For example, an app can register for the “Take a note” intent and capture the subsequent voice input for processing.
 In the case where multiple apps registered for the same intent, user preference will be captured once and saved.
 Users can edit their intent preferences in the Android Wear app on their handheld.

 Adding Voice Capabilities

 Choosing an item from a list is a common interaction.
 The Selection List pattern (available as the

-WearableListView component) creates a simple list optimized for ease of use on a small screen: the focused item snaps to the center of the screen, and a single tap selects.
+WearableListView component) creates a simple list optimized for ease of use on a small screen where the focused item snaps to the center of the screen and a single tap selects.
 This widget is recommended as a common pattern for selecting items.
 It is used throughout the system UI, including in the list that can be accessed by swiping up on the cue card.

 Of course, it is possible for Android Wear apps to extend themselves beyond the familiarities of these patterns.
 For a deeper look at the options available, see the App Structure guide.